oscarfont/deep-learning/README.md

 # Deep Learning

 Laboratories carried out with @vipermu and @diegovincent of the Deep Learning course in our last year of our Bachelor in Universitat Pompeu Fabra.
 Course name: Deep Learning.
 Language: Python.
 IDE: Google Colab.
-Objectives: Learn to use some of the latest Neural Network Architectures in their different applications with the corresponding Deep Learning techniques and PyTorch.
+Objectives: Learn to use some of the latest Neural Network Architectures for their different applications with the corresponding Deep Learning techniques and PyTorch.

 ## Description
 Laboratories: